Mountain bikes are meant for the mountains.

 This is much wider compared to the 300 mm to 500 mm width of road bikes.
 Narrower handlebars are more responsive than wider ones because you can easily turn them around.

 And last but not least is the fun factor!
 The trails are the natural habitat for mountain bikes.
-You just can’t expect to have fun riding your mountain bike on paved roads!
+You can’t expect to enjoy riding your mountain bike on paved roads!

 The roads are boring because all you get are dust and smoke.
 Not to mention moving vehicles that hurl past you in 3 to 5-inch gaps.
 Just stick to the trails if you have a mountain bike.
 Not only is it safer.
 But it’s also more fun!
 Use a road bike if you want to ride on paved roads.